Skip to main content

 Social media

-Following the right social media accounts, especially on Twitter and LinkedIn, can help you stay aware of the latest news while enabling you to connect with people.
+Following the right social media accounts can help you stay aware of the latest news while enabling you to connect with people.